iverinaivanova/nlp-app-demo/Scripts/README.txt

 LOADING THE "nlpapp.py" IN THE IDE

-1. Make your way to the following directory: nlp_app_ling > venv > Scripts and then load the "nlpapp.py" in your IDE
+1. Make your way to the following directory: nlp-app-demo > Scripts and then load the "nlpapp.py" in your IDE

 2. Go the File > Settings > Project > Python Interpreter and make sure that the project is connected to the correct version of python 3.8.